DUNE-DAQ/tdemodules/docs/generating_configurations.md

 Which is kept in `ehn1-daqconfigs/hw/`.
 Update the include paths in the three respective files.

+A few objects need to be created:
+- DPDKPortConfiguration
+- DPDKReceiver
+- NetworkDevice
+- ProcessingResource (lcores)
+- TDEAMCModuleConf
+- TDECrateApplication"

+Then the DPDKReceiver needs to be added to the DetectorToDAQConnections.

-Next, the ip and MAC addresses for the NICs need to be provided.
-This is found by checking the NICs registered on the server in LanDB.
-The pcie address can be inferred through lspci and searching for the device name:
+Next, the Network recievers need to be geenerated, whhich requires the ip and MAC addresses for the NICs.
+These are found by checking the NICs registered on the server in LanDB.
+The PCIe address can be inferred through lspci and searching for the device name:

 ```[bash]
 lspci -vv -m | grep -Ew "Device:|NUMANode:"'